 Instructions

-• Add the shrimp to the hot skillet and assemble in a single layer.
+- Heat a large skillet over medium-high heat.
+Add the shrimp and arrange in a single layer.
 Let cook without stirring until the bottoms turn pink, about 30-45 seconds.
 Flip the shrimp over and cook until pink throughout.

 Nutrition

 This post was originally published in 2019.
 It was updated in 2023 to add new content.
-The original jumbo shrimp fra diavolo recipe remains the same.
+The shrimp diablo pasta recipe remains the same.
 Enjoy!